Major Employers and Top Companies in Austin

 1111 West Sixth Street

-The fifth-largest school district in Texas and one of the city’s largest employers, the Austin Independent School District serves approximately 86,000 students at 124 schools – a student population that has grown by six percent over the past five years.
+The fifth-largest school district in Texas and one of the city’s largest employers, the Austin Independent School District serves approximately 84,000 students at 130 schools – in one of the fastest-growing, ever-changing metroplexes in the country.
 Other area school districts with significant employment opportunities include: Pflugerville ISD, Leander ISD, Hays ISD, and Round Rock ISD.